 Viognier was planted not only in France but Australia and California.
 During the 21st century, Viognier had a remarkable “renaissance,” it was grown not only in France but also in Italy, Spain, the US, Chile, Argentina, etc. Viognier went almost extinct because cultivating this grape variety is pretty hard, and the vineyards of France in the 1960s suffered from coulure.

-Generally, think-skinned Viognier has naturally low acidic levels and requires a lot of sunshine to ripen perfectly.
+Author Note: Generally, think-skinned Viognier has naturally low acidic levels and requires a lot of sunshine to ripen perfectly.
 Moreover, plenty of sugar is needed in order to push the fermentation towards higher alcohol levels.

 On the other hand, in case of too much heat, the grapes may yield overblown, causing a lack of freshness and apricot zing, which is an integral part of the variety’s character.
 Most Viognier grapes are made using stainless steel, although some of the richer versions suit barrel fermentation, using new oaks.